jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-file-locking-detailed-view-part2.png
    :alt: File Locking settings (part 2) continuing the options for lock time‑outs and user permissions

+Use the **File Locking** pages to prevent conflicts when multiple users access the same file.
+The controls allow you to:

+* **Enable distributed file locking rules** – Turns on file locking across clients so that only one user can edit a file at a time.
+* **Require check‑in/check‑out on all files** – Enforces a formal check‑in/check‑out workflow to prevent concurrent edits.
+* **Lock expiration (minutes)** – Automatically releases locks after a specified number of minutes if the user forgets to unlock.
+* **Max simultaneous locks** – Limits how many locks can be held at once to prevent a single user from monopolising files.
+* **Allow forced unlocks** – Allows administrators or users with permission to override and release a lock when necessary.

 **Client Settings Manager** – manage how native clients behave.
 You can control bandwidth limits, large file upload chunking, mapped drive settings, Outlook plugin behaviour, scheduled sync windows and throttle rules.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Bandwidth Control``